 An online survey was also open for past and present services users, stakeholders and members of the public to have their say and provide their feedback and views on the proposed model

-A summary report has been produced which highlights the feedback we received during this engagement period.
-A copy of this report is available below
+A summary report, Improving Access to Psychological Therapies Report, has been produced which highlights the feedback we received during this engagement period.

 Based on the feedback we want to:

 - Ensure that systems and processes within the expanded IAPT model support patient choice and flexible options for service access and assessment